-22. Conclusions.
+2. Conclusions.
 Check as needed.
 Stop and reconsider the activity.
 Adjust activity before beginning the activity and continue to monitor.
 No major change(s) or adjustments and continue with activity but continue to monitor.
 No major change(s) or adjustments and continue with the activity.
 No need to monitor in the future.
-23. 23.
-Please explain how you have reached your conclusions above.
+3. Please explain how you have reached your conclusions above.
 The new leisure operator will transform the that attract people from all backgrounds.
-As establishment expands, it is worth reviewing impacted. prograr nmes are developed and o change ed, and as the staffing
+A establishment expands, it is worth reviewir impacted. s prograi mmes are developed and change ed, and as the staffing

-Section 6: Monitoring and review plan.
+Section 6: Monitoring Section 6: Monitoring and review plan.
 EqIA.
+The responsibility for maintaining a monitoring arrangement of the EqIA action plan lies with the service/team completing the EqIA.
 These arrangements must be built into the performance management framework such as KPIs or Risk Registers.
-Who or which team or Dave Morrell service area will be responsible for monitoring equalities impact?
-For example-- team. -directorate. -service area. -Equalities Steering Group, etc. Who (individual, team, or Dave Morrell service area) will be responsible for carrying out the EqIA review?
-How often will the equality Yearly Date when the EqIA will be December 2024 26. impact be reviewed for this reviewed again.
-27. activity?
-More frequently for the following protected For examplecharacteristics: disability, -quarterly, sex, race & ethnicity and -yearly, etc. age.
+Who or which team or service area will be responsible for monitoring equalities impact?
+Dave Morrell For example team, -directorate, -service area, -Equalities Steering Group,etc. Solution 25.
+Who (individual, team, or service area) will be responsible for carrying out the EqIA review?
+Dave Morrell How often will the equality impact be reviewed for this activity?
+For examplequarterly, -yearly, etc. Yearly More frequently for the following protected characteristics: disability, sex, race & ethnicity and age.
+Date when the EqIA will be reviewed again.
+December 2024